 9 – Repurpose things

-This one is a great example of how being thrifty and sustainable saves you money.
+This one is a great example of how being thrifty and sustainable every day saves you money.

 Try to repurpose things that you don’t use to make new things that you would otherwise need to buy.

 For instance, if you need a new pair of shorts, you can easily cut an unused pair of jeans into shorts.

 This way, you can give a new life to an item and avoid buying something new.
 I think this may be one of the most efficient money-saving tips!

 If you need glass jars, reuse the ones that come with your food.
 If you need a reusable bag, try creating one with an old t-shirt or an unused pillowcase.